NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 > Is the paper well written?

-This paper is well written and is easy to comprehand.
+This paper is well written and is easy to comprehend.
 I would strongly recommend this paper to be read by everyone regardless of academic status.

 ______________________________________________________________________